 Above all else, Stonehill is a place where students gain an education that will shape the rest of their lives.
-Stonehill offers students 44 majors and 49 minors with a liberal arts foundation that encourages them to become intellectually engaged and achieve personal growth.
+The College recently restructured itself into two schools: a School of Business and a School of Arts and Sciences.
+Stonehill offers students 48 majors and 54 minors with a liberal arts foundation that encourages them to become intellectually engaged and achieve personal growth.

-Stonehill’s business program was recently ranked among the best in the US by Bloomberg Businessweek and is among an elite group of business programs to earn accreditation from the Association to Advance Collegiate Schools of Business (AACSB) International.
+Stonehill’s Business program, housed in the Leo J. Meehan School of Business, was recently ranked among the best in the US by Bloomberg Businessweek and is among an elite group of Business programs to earn accreditation from the Associ-ation to Advance Collegiate Schools of Business (AACSB International).
 AACSB accreditation is the hallmark of excellence in business education and a distinction valued by leading business organizations and top graduate schools.

 Stonehill’s emphasis on one-on-one learning and personalized mentoring is clear.
 With a student-faculty ratio of 12:1 and our groundbreaking Think.
 Act.
-Lead. program, Stonehill students have the benefit of professors who support them inside the classroom and out.
-In fact, two of Stonehill’s professors have been named among the country’s best, according to The Princeton Review’s The Best 300 Professors.
+Lead. program, Stonehill students have the benefit of professors who support them inside and outside the classroom.
 Advisors and professors are committed to helping students maximize their time here and guiding them toward success on whatever path they choose.

 Experiential learning and effective career preparation

 As our students begin to shape their views of society, it’s increasingly important for them to gain practical experience locally and abroad.
-The National Survey of Student Engagement reports 99% of Stonehill seniors participate in “High-Impact Practices” (internships, practicum, field experience, study abroad, and professional research), compared to 83% of seniors at other regional private colleges.
+More than 30% of Stonehill students study abroad, nearly three times the national average.

 Of particular note is the Stonehill Undergraduate Research Experience, which is sweeping in its scope—incorporating nearly every major on campus.
 It provides an opportunity for students who have completed their first year to perform significant, publishable full-time research in collaboration with an experienced faculty member.

-Experiential learning opportunities such as these are key indicators of future success—students who engage in internships, service learning, and study abroad receive and accept more job offers at higher starting salaries.
-Employers seek graduates who can actively apply what they have learned in the classroom with a more global perspective.
+Experiential learning opportunities such as these are key indicators of future success—students who engage in internships, service learning, and study abroad receive and accept more job offers at high--er starting salaries.
+Employers seek graduates who can actively apply what they’ve learned in the classroom with a more global perspective.

 Stonehill’s deserved reputation for the quality of its liberal arts education is enhanced by top-notch career preparation.
-About 84% of Stonehill students utilize the Career Development Center for individual consultations on career advising, mock interviews, access to on-campus recruitment fairs, and more.
-And it works—98% of Stonehill grads over the past five years were employed, in graduate school, or volunteering within one year.
+About 88% of Stonehill students utilize the Career Development Center for individual consultations on career advising, mock interviews, access to on-campus recruitment fairs, and more.
+And it works—97% of Stonehill grads in the Class of 2018 were employed, in graduate school, or volunteering within one year of graduation.

 A unified community of global citizens